kamisaur/kamisaur/README.md

 <br />

-Hi, I'm Kamil Kurbonov, a software engineer from 🇷🇺 Russia, currently based in 🇲🇾 Malaysia.
+Hi, I'm Kamil Kurbonov, a software engineer from 🇷🇺 Russia, based in 🇲🇾 Malaysia.
 I enjoy working with .Net and C#, currently in love with Xamarin.
 <br />
 In my free time I like building beautiful UI and exploring DevOps automations.